Migrants are not overrunning U.S. border towns, despite the political rhetoric

 “Why can’t they fix this?” said Jim Darling, mayor of McAllen, one of the largest cities in the Rio Grande Valley, six miles from the river.

 Congressional representatives of border districts say they consistently find themselves in the delicate position of trying to draw attention and push their colleagues to address migration issues without politicizing them.
-Federal law enforcement and their families, many of whom supported Trump’s immigration agenda, also compose a vocal and significant constituency for Democratic leaders in south and western Texas.
+Federal law enforcement officers and their families, many of whom supported Trump’s immigration agenda, also compose a vocal and significant constituency for Democratic leaders in southern and western Texas.

-While a majority along the border votes Democratic, a consistent and growing number of residents have shown a willingness to elect Republicans who speak to their particular concerns.
-One thing is clear, however, said attorney Ricardo de Anda.
+While a majority along the border vote Democratic, a consistent and growing number of residents have shown a willingness to elect Republicans who speak to their particular concerns.

-“Support for comprehensive immigration reform has been very high along the border for a long, long time,” he said.
+One thing is clear, however, attorney Ricardo de Anda said: “Support for comprehensive immigration reform has been very high along the border for a long, long time.”

-Several border leaders said the political rhetoric around the migrant surges obscures the real problems facing their communities.
+Several border leaders said the political rhetoric about the migrant surges obscures the real problems facing their communities.
 In the Rio Grande Valley, the more pressing crises have been destructive hurricanes, a devastating winter freeze, the grave toll of the pandemic and the constraints that a closed border has on their region’s economic recovery.

 Property owners are still waiting to hear whether Biden’s Justice Department will abort land condemnation cases initiated during border wall construction.
-People who live near the river want to know if the federal government plans to restore flood levees damaged by unfinished border wall projects before hurricane season begins.
+People who live near the river want to know whether the federal government plans to restore flood levees damaged by unfinished border wall projects before hurricane season begins.

 With covid-19 hospitalization rates falling and vaccination rates slowly increasing throughout the region, border leaders are devoting increasing attention to the economic toll the pandemic and closed border have wreaked.

-Note: Correction: A previous version of this article stated that Rep. Henry Cuellar (D-Tex.) only invited one representative of the immigrant advocacy community to a roundtable to discuss the crisis at the border.
-He invited three.